Augustus58/cybersecuritybase-project/README.md

 If `addFlashAttribute` were used in the submitForm method, then method done method should be also modified to use flash attributes.

 One possible solution could be to store the id in a session to be used in done method.

+# A1-Injection

+## How the flaw can be identified?
+The flaw can be found by reading carefully [https://www.owasp.org/index.php/Testing_for_SQL_Injection_(OTG-INPVAL-005)#Standard_SQL_Injection_Testing](https://www.owasp.org/index.php/Testing_for_SQL_Injection_(OTG-INPVAL-005)#Standard_SQL_Injection_Testing) and then testing carefully differing inputs.
+Checking database rows now and then between input checkings is essential.

+There is one input form in the app.
+It's on form page.
+If there were no parameter sanitization at all and pure sql were used, then the sql used to insert the data could be easily guessed [http://www.w3schools.com/sql/sql_insert.asp](http://www.w3schools.com/sql/sql_insert.asp).

+The flaw can be identified by inserting string `', ''); DELETE FROM signup WHERE 1=1; INSERT INTO signup (name, address) VALUES ('muahaha` for name in the form and then going (after app crash) to localhost:8080/signups (ted, president)

+Tools like sqlmap or the zap could be used for this, but it looks like these are more powerful in situations where something is queried from the database, not inserted.
+In the zap buzzing parameters with sql injection DBs is one potential strategy to find vulnerabilities.

+## How the flaw can be fixed?
+Just do not use pure sql (at least without parameterization) if it isn't really needed for some reason.
+E.g. in Spring where hibernate + jpa is in use it's rather difficult to do sql injections.
+Parameterization and sanitization is done automagically.